-- Apply a pre-emergent herbicide to reduce summer weeds from germinating.
+- Have your mower sharpened and the engine tuned up.
+Mow to keep the lawn weeds in check. - Aerate and top dress your lawn.
+Use an aerator that cuts and removes a plug of soil which it places on the soil surface.
+The machines can be rented, or the service purchased.
+Apply one half -inch of compost after the aeration.
+The compost penetrates the aeration holes to bring organic material into the root zone. - After aeration but early in the period apply a pre-emergent herbicide to reduce summer weeds from germinating.
 This is especially important if you were bothered by sandburs and/or crabgrass.
 Halt, Dimension, Crabgrass Preventer, Amaze and XL are good herbicides for the job.
-Note that a second application should be applied in mid-June. - To be ready for the hot weather when it arrives, call in your irrigation contractor to check out and repair your system.
+Note that a second application should be applied in mid-June. - It is too early to fertilize.
+Wait until real grass has been moved twice. - To be ready for the hot weather when it arrives, call in your irrigation contractor to check out your system.
 Make sure the rain sensor is working and all leaks are repaired.
-Have him/her instruct you how to change the watering amounts if necessary. - Have your mower sharpened and the engine tuned up.
-Mow in March to keep the lawn weeds in check.
+Have him/her instruct you how to change the watering amounts if necessary, weeds in check.